CWKSC/cwksc.github.io/content/multidocs/artificial-intelligence/fundamental/classification/decision-tree/README.md

 # Decision tree 決策樹

-## Decision Stump
+## Decision Stump 樹樁

-- What?
-A decision tree with depth ≤1.
+A decision tree with depth <= 1
-- How?

 Choose a splitting attribute, then use majority voting to determine class(𝑡)

-- Problem? overfitting, noise sensitivity (if the feature chosen is noisy or irrelevant)
+Problem: Overfitting, noise sensitivity (if the feature chosen is noisy or irrelevant)

-- Solution?
-Build a decision tree instread, by recursively split (divide and conquer).
+Solution: Build a decision tree instread, by recursively split (divide and conquer)

 ## How to find good splitting attribute?

-Given the data 𝐷 to split, choose the splitting attribute that minimizes error rate of decision stump by A.

-## How to find good splitting attribute?

-Given the data 𝐷 to split, choose the splitting attribute that minimizes error rate of decision stump by A.
+Minimizes error rate of decision stump by A

 ## Misclassification (Error Rate)